Success starts with defining it

 Success, for me, means I can look back and say I did “that” and I did “that” for a reason.

 Success is what we make of it, it’s what we want it to be when we want it to be.
-We can design our success through developing a personal vision and associated goals.
+We can design our success by developing a personal vision and associated goals.

 It’s up to you to come up with your own version of success.
 Think of all the times you were successful and it felt good and think of why it felt good.
 Then, think of the times you were successful and went unfulfilled.
 Why do you think you felt that way?

 This can give you a framework for what’s important to you and lead you on the path to creating your own personal vision.

 This is a great opportunity to give yourself a chance at success that’s meaningful and relevant in your life.